Andrew-code2020/ms3onlinecookbook/README.md

 The key reasons for producing the website were to;

-- help current gym members get the best quality recipe advice from their trusted Health professionals at Temple Lean Gym
+- help current gym members get the best quality recipes from their trusted Health professionals at Temple Lean Gym
-- help members easily access 4 specific categories of recipe
+- help members easily access 4 common recipe categories
 - help integrate new and current members into a community where they
   - support each other on their nutritional journey
   - add recipes they have used themselves
-- help
+- help members share recipes they find useful and over time let them build an environment that they feel they have all the nutitional information they need in one place.
 - In the future help Temple Lean attract and retain online subscription members

-At the outset the minimum viable product was determined to be a community platform whereby the operator(s) of the Temple Lean and Temple Lean Recipe website add a source of basic information about healthy food recipes and social support in a health and fitness setting.
+At the outset the minimum viable product was determined to be a community platform whereby the operator(s) of the Temple Lean and Temple Lean Recipe website add a source of basic information about healthy food recipes and begin to build a social support amongst members in a nutritional setting.
 It was an objective of this project to include an intuitive design which would allow new and current clients to navigate and enagage with the website without any prior experience of Temple Lean the gym facility or even a high level of knowledge about healthy food recipes.
 Current and potential client surveys were conducted to assess the minumim effective information required to illicit a positive emotional response from users.
 This information was incredibly valuable during the construction of wireframes for the website.